 Having obtained several Master’s degrees in Languages, intercultural relations and European Affairs (College of Europe), I used to work in leading positions at various international associations in Brussels.
 Amongst others I was the Director of the Brussels Office of the Fraunhofer-Gesellschaft, Europe’s biggest organisation for applied research and Managing Director of the European Venture Philanthropy Association, an organisation aiming at creating positive societal impact through venture philanthropy.

-However, combining a stressful job with a lot of traveling and two small children led to a serious burn-out several years ago.
+However, combining a stressful job with a lot of traveling and two small children at the time led to a serious burn-out many years ago.
 At this low point in my life, mindfulness provided me with an opportunity to approach life differently than ever before.
 I learnt that I had been functioning on autopilot for most of my life and that I had been hardly aware of my personal needs.
-It helped me to take decisions that connect to my deeper values and made me understand when to take action and when to let go.
-Upon my recovery, I decided to reach out and help others to better deal with stress and lead a more fulfilled life.
+Mindfulness did not only help me to heal and to prevent another burnout, but it also brought me closer to who I really am, less driven by reactivity and automatic reactions.
+It provided me with an increased awareness which helps me to take decisions that connect to my deeper values and to choose when to act and when to let go.
+Upon my recovery, I decided to reach out and help others to better deal with the many challenges and demands that we are all faced with and lead a more fulfilled life.